 Your chances of landing a home mortgage with bad credit increase the lower the total cost of a home.
 Here, the math is in your favor, as a lender will be more willing to take a chance on a low-credit score borrower at $100,000 than they would at $300,000.

-Consequently, aiming for a low-cost starter home can not only increase the odds of your getting a mortgage; once you get approved, but it also allows you to move in, improve your credit, invest in your home, and watch it appreciate.
+Consequently, aiming for a low-cost starter home can increase the odds of getting a mortgage; once you get approved, it also allows you to move in, improve your credit, invest in your home, and watch it appreciate.

-It will also teach you home maintenance lessons to improve your home value appreciation skills down the road.
+It will also teach home maintenance lessons to improve home value appreciation skills.

 Additional “Help” Factors

 For instance, if you’re a military veteran, you likely qualify for a Veterans Loan, a guaranteed home loan through the U.S. Department of Veterans Affairs.
-These loans don’t require any down payment and come with relatively low-interest rates.
+These loans don’t require a down payment and have relatively low interest rates.

-Or, if you live in a rural area, the U.S. government can offer you a USDA-insured loan through the U.S. Department of Agriculture.
+Or, if you live in a rural area, the U.S. government can interest USDA-insured loan through the U.S. Department of Agriculture.
 They, too, don’t need a down payment, and the mortgage you get through the USDA must go to a primary residence purchase.

 Don’t Let Bad Credit Hold You Back.

 It’s never too late – or too early – to plan and invest for the retirement you deserve.
 Get more information and a free trial subscription to TheStreet’s Retirement Daily to learn more about saving for and living in retirement.
-Got questions about money, retirement, and/or investments?
+Do you have questions about money, retirement, and investments?
 We’ve got answers.